emard/ulx3s/plot/README.md

     Min Tracking/Spacing: 5/5 mils
     Quality: IPC Class 3

-click "Add your gerber file" and upload this zip file then click on "Gerber Viewer" to see what will be produced.
+click "Add your gerber file" and upload this rar file then click on "Gerber Viewer" to see what will be produced.

 Exporting for production: